ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

     (see figure below).

 ![publish_branch](https://cloud.githubusercontent.com/assets/19173079/24822322/de53cfa4-1bb9-11e7-8a2d-768acdaa4f95.jpg)
+{: caption="Figure 15.
+Publish your git branch to your repo's remote origin" caption-side="top"}

 Now that the Local-dev branch is published to the GitHub repo in your toolchain, the build stage of your {{site.data.keyword.cloud_notm}} Platform Delivery Pipeline will be